 VON proposed a measure regarding the adequacy of taking temperatures in low birthweight infants, temperatures taken within an hour of admission to the NICU.
 This was rejected largely because it was met 98% of the time.
-While we would hold with VON that 98% compliance is inadequate for a quality measure that is so closely related to patient safety, we have proposed two measures that adopt a slightly different approach.
-The first hour after life is well known as the "Golden Hour" because of the importance of timely recognition and management on neonatal outcomes.
-We propose a measure that looks at the proportion of low birthweight neonates who have a temperature documented within the first hour of life, regardless of whether or not they are admitted to an advanced care nursery.
-We consider this a safety measure, as missed hypothermia may lead to shock and death.
+While we would hold with VON that 98% compliance is inadequate for a quality measure that it is so closely related to patient safety, we have proposed two measures that adopt a slightly different approach.
+The first hour after life is well known as the "Golden Hour" because of the importance of timely recognition and management on neonatal outcomes (15, 16).
+We propose a measure that looks at the proportion of low birthweight neonates who have a temperature documented within the first hour of life.
+We consider this a safety measure as missed hypothermia may lead to shock and death.
 Those infants who are low birthweight and do not require admission to the advanced care nursery may be at risk to be managed more like full term infants without adequate recognition that they are more fragile and in this case more sensitive to severe consequences from cold stress than would be a larger infant.
-Indeed, even recently these late preterm infants were even called "near term" leading to confusion that they could be managed safely as are term infants (16, 17).
-These beliefs have not been purged.
 Hence, this measure is inclusive of all low birthweight infants.
 Further, all those infants who require admission to an advanced level of care (a Level 2 or higher nursery) have a similar or higher risk of deterioration due to cold stress.
 Since thermal management is a cornerstone of early care for the sick neonate in the golden hour, our measure set includes a measure that assessed how frequently a temperature is taken and recorded within 15 minutes of arrival to the advanced care nursery.
-The current measure is for those admitted to the nursery immediately after delivery as well as those transported or transferred from the newborn nursery within the first day of life.
-As noted, statewide data in New York support that temperatures are less likely to be cool or cold when the temperature is taken more than 15 minutes after arrival to the nursery.
+This measure is for those admitted to the nursery immediately after delivery as well as those transported or transferred from the newborn nursery within the first day of life.

 VON also proposed a measure that reports the proportion of infants cooler than 36.0 degrees Celsius.
 It was rejected in part because there is no consensus regarding the desirable threshold.
 Based on our read of the data in the literature and our own data described above, we believe that temperature provides increasing risk the further it falls below 37 degrees Celsius.
 Our two temperature measures in this set provide discrete and continuous ways of looking at the distribution of temperatures, stratified by birthweight and reported for various subgroups when sample size is sufficient.
 Our data demonstrate that optimal thermal management is capable of keeping even tiny babies warm.
 The harmful consequences of cold stress are greater in smaller babies than in larger ones.
 Hence, we believe that data should be reported for the entire nursery, as well as stratified when sample size allows.
-These are measures 3 and 4 in our proposed measure set.

-Measure 3, the continuous representation of the data does not focus on judgment of "good" or "bad" and instead provides data that are meaningful, sensitive to change and therefore particularly valuable to help to guide quality improvement activities.
-The measure is organized to describe both ends of the distribution and the central area of the distribution, along with both a sensitive and a robust measure of spread.
-Measure 4 stratifies temperature as cold, very cool, cool, euthermic, or overly warm.
+This continuous representation of the data does not focus on judgment of "good" or "bad" and instead provides data that are meaningful, sensitive to change and therefore particularly valuable to help to guide quality improvement activities.
+The measure is organized to describe both ends of the distribution and the central area of the distribution, along with both a sensitive and a robust